ricardo-fnd/ricardo-fnd/README.md

 ### Hi 👋

-Currently developing a monorepo using NextJS ⚡, Typescript 📑 and Storybook 📖.
+Currently developing a monorepo using NextJS ⚡, Typescript 📑 and Storybook 📖 at _ubbu - code literacy_
 Using vercel to deploy all apps.

 - **Reach me at: https://www.linkedin.com/in/ricardofndias/**